 Processing subfield shall have a value of 0 or 1.
 An AP shall decline any SCS Request frame where a TCLAS

-Processing element is present and the Processing subfield does not have a value of 0 or 1.
+Processing element is present, and the Processing subfield does not have a value of 0 or 1.

+A non-AP STA may transmit an SCS Request frame with SCS Descriptor element(s) containing a TSPEC element with the Request Type field set to “Add” or “Change”.
+The TSPEC element describes the traffic characteristics of the requested SCS stream.

+An SCS Request frame sent by a non-AP STA affiliated with an MLD to the AP of an AP MLD that does not contain a TSPEC element in which the Direction subfield is set to 1 (Direct Link) is interpreted as a request for creation of an SCS stream that applies at the MLD level.

 Each SCS stream is identified by an SCSID.
 This SCSID is used by a non-AP STA to request creation,